smysnk/gulp-rev-all/README.md

 #### options.dontGlobal

-Don't rename file or update refrences in files matching these rules
+Don't rename, search or update refrences in files matching these rules
 Type: `Array of (Regex and/or String)`
 Default: `[ /^\/favicon.ico$/ ]`